LinkedIn for Freelancers and Small Business Owners

 And by adulting, we mean LinkedIn users are more likely to hire you rather than offering a smiley-face comment on your latest cat video.

-LinkedIn: a perfect place for creatives to show off professionally
+LinkedIn for Freelancers: a perfect place for creatives to show off professionally

 While other social media platforms work well for pictures of your dog, the cake you baked last week, and your top five movie choices of all time, LinkedIn is your living digital resume.